202 Milburnie Road Knightdale, NC 27545

 the pool with their feet/legs in the water.
 To make this easy, there is a line around

-the pool behind which they will stay during breaks, for the entire 15 minutes.
+the pool behind which they will stay during breaks, for the entire 10 minutes.
+As with all rules, it is the responsibility of a parent or guardian to ensure that this rule is followed by children.

-5. The pool deck area is a NON SMOKING environment.
-No Vaping or tobacco products
+- The pool deck area is a NON-SMOKING environment.
+No Vaping or tobacco products allowed.

-1. Children’s PFD’s may be used in the shallow end of the pool.
+- Children’s PFD’s may only be used in the shallow end of the pool.

 intended.
 NO blow-up swim aids (water wings, rafts, floats) will be allowed.
 Patrons may use any Coast Guard